 If the setting pressure is too low, but the meter pressure is acceptable, then a problem in the supply pipework is to be suspected.
 This will be dirt and debris, kinked or inadequate size pipes, restriction in a fitting or solder flashing across a joint.
-(NOTE: you will not get an accurate reading of the inlet pressure with a pressure gauge on the end of the supply pipe - this is the static pressure in the system.
-You must use a T piece and measure the supply pressure with the fire on High - the dynamic pressure).
-Refit and tighten the screw into the pressure test point when the test is complete.

-14.6 FLUE SPILLAGE MONITORING SYSTEM
+12.1 FLUE SPILLAGE MONITORING SYSTEM